 “As the [Obama] administration struggles in Iraq … it might consider hammering ISIS unmercifully in Syria.
 Yes, the Assad regime, Iran, and Russia all need ISIS alive and well in Syria to help crush Assad’s opposition.
 Yes, they would all be quietly appalled by such a step.
 Yet how could they possibly object publicly or even privately to the United States obliterating key pieces of the terrorist entity they all publicly decry? … [And] would not the battering of ISIS in Syria have salutary effects in Iraq as well?“

 It is Hof’s mention of the Assad regime’s “need” to keep the Islamic State alive that is the under-emphasised aspect of the Foley story.
 When even supposedly-informed journalists can say that since I.S. opposes Assad it is therefore part of the rebellion, it is easy to see how Western publics acquire the idea that I.S. is on the rebels’ “side”.
-This is belied by the fact that in this (at least) eight-sided war the I.S. are at war with the rebellion and al-Qaeda (Jabhat an-Nusra) are scarcely more friendly to the nationalist and even the Salafist Syrians.
+This is belied by the fact that in this (at least) six-sided war the I.S. are at war with the rebellion and al-Qaeda (Jabhat an-Nusra) are scarcely more friendly to the nationalist and even the Salafist Syrians.
 But the corollary is taking inchoate form in the popular mind, and has been for some time on official minds in the West: that Assad is therefore our ally in confronting the takfiri menace.

 This has been the Assadist (and Iranian and Russian) narrative all along: this is a terrorist rebellion, a common foe of Damascus and the West, and whatever Assad’s faults at least he isn’t as bad as these lunatics.
 But it isn’t true.
 It is Assad’s presence that is the greatest spur to Wahhabi-jihadism in the world: his Alawi tyranny, backed by Shi’a Iran, slaughtering a Sunni-majority population in one of the most sacred places, historically and religiously, of Islam, while the West watches on indifferently, is what gives the jihadist recruiters the material to work with.
 Furthermore, the regime took considerable steps to ensure that the Islamic State and other extremists were the most powerful elements in the insurgency, and it is strategically allied with the I.S. on one major point: the only opposition to Assad should be the I.S.
 Both the regime and I.S. have made a priority of destroying the nationalist rebels, and have largely left each other alone.
 (There have been signs of change in the last few weeks as I.S. becomes a threat to Iran’s client in Baghdad but it is still limited: both the regime and I.S. are marching on Aleppo, for example, and if the rebels are defeated there then the revolution is over.)